-In June 2017, GASB issued Statement No. 87 ("GASB 87"), Leases.
+In June 2017, GASB issued Statement No. 87, Leases.
 This Statement increases the usefulness of governments' financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
-Upon the issuance of GASB Statement No. 95, Postponement of the Effective Dates of Certain Authoritative Guidance, the provisions of GASB 87 were deferred to periods beginning after June 15, 2021.
-Management has not yet determined the effect this Statement will have on its financial statements.
+Upon the issuance of GASB Statement No. 95, Postponement of the Effective Dates of Certain Authoritative Guidance, the provisions of this Statement were deferred to periods beginning after June 15, 2021.
+Management is currently evaluating the impact this Statement will have on its financial statements.